A Gentle Introduction to Guitar Chord TheoryOct 25, 2020

 Because I cannot walk you through the same process as above for each and every one of the chord equivalents, I insist that you MUST investigate these on your own.
 You have to understand what notes are added, left out, and on what extensions is the equivalent placing the emphasis on.

 We don’t have enough space here to go into every detail, (and into every key!) so, I’ll simply provide you with a list of common equivalents found in the “real world” of guitar chord theory for jazz.
-Because once you get familiar with a handful of these “tricks” of interchanging. as mentioned below, you’ll subsequently find more and more uses for the chords you already know.
-Hence, my goal once again is to have you realize that you know LOTS of chords already; you just have to find more uses for your old stuff. (-:
+Because once you get familiar with a handful of these interchanging “tricks” as mentioned below, you’ll subsequently find more and more uses for the chords you already know.
+My goal once again is to have you realize that you know LOTS of chords already; you just have to find more uses for your old stuff. (-:

 IMPORTANT: Don’t generalize too much!
-Consequently, If you’re playing the above example of Em7 when it’s in fact C major 7, it may sound bad IF you don’t respect the registers.
-So, always watch out for the low notes.
+Consequently, if you’re playing the above example of Em7 when it’s in fact C major 7, it may sound bad IF you don’t respect the registers.
+Always watch out for the low notes.
 Most noteworthy, if you play the guitar’s lowest string (E) against a “straight Cmaj7”, it will clash!
 Therefore, use common sense, listen for that kind of “bad stuff” and let your ear be the final judge.

 Equivalents: Same Exact Notes